 Switching Insurers Mid-Policy

 Switching insurers mid-policy is actually a relatively routine occurrence and usually not too difficult to do, although it may be a little trickier than just making changes to an existing policy.
 Check the language of your current policy and you will find a provision for cancellation.
-It will likely allow you to cancel your policy in full at any and will set out the terms for the return of any unused portion of your premium.
+It will likely allow you to cancel your policy in full at any time and will set out the terms for the return of any unused portion of your premium.

 You may, however, be charged an early cancellation penalty, especially if you decide to cancel early in the policy period.
 Be sure to weigh any cancellation penalty against the savings you are expecting under a new carrier.
-It may be to your financial benefit to until your current policy ends or until the penalty is no longer in effect.
+It may be to your financial benefit to wait until your current policy ends or until the penalty is no longer in effect.

 Another difference between leaving a policy mid-term and making a coverage change is that you will need to do it in writing.
 A simple phone call will not suffice.
 And remember, if you do cancel and you are owed some money back on your premium, it may take some time before the refund check shows up in your mailbox.

 If you decide to switch policies, remember to have your new policy in place and covering your vehicle before dumping the old one.
 In many states, you will be fined if you go without insurance coverage for even a day.
 Plus, if your luck is like mine, that day without coverage will be the one day you'll really need it.

 One more thing: coverage will inevitably be slightly different from one carrier to another.
 It really does not matter how closely you try to match policies.
 Be sure that you clearly understand those differences before switching, or you might eventually run into a claim situation that eats up every bit of the savings they were intending to pocket.